Prachit-M-Raut/Business_Insights_360/README.md

 # Business_Insights_360

-📌 Project Overview
+**📌 Project Overview**

 The Business Insights 360 Dashboard is a comprehensive Power BI report designed for AtliQ Hardwares.
 It provides valuable insights into key business domains such as Finance, Sales, Marketing, and Supply Chain.
 The dashboard enables data-driven decision-making by presenting interactive visualizations and KPIs for performance tracking.

-🔍 Key Features
+**🔍 Key Features**

+1. Finance View 💰
-Finance View: Tracks revenue, expenses, profit margins, and financial health metrics.
+Tracks total revenue, expenses, and profit margins over different time periods.

-Sales View: Provides insights into total sales, region-wise performance, product trends, and customer segmentation.
+Provides insights into cash flow trends and financial stability metrics.
+Helps in identifying cost-saving opportunities and profit drivers.

+2. Sales View 📈
+Displays total sales performance with region-wise and product-wise breakdowns.
+Highlights top-selling products, customer segmentation, and seasonal trends.
+Helps businesses identify sales opportunities and optimize pricing strategies.

+3. Marketing View 🎯
+Analyzes marketing campaign effectiveness based on engagement, conversions, and ROI.
-Marketing View: Evaluates campaign effectiveness, customer acquisition cost, and ROI on marketing strategies.
+Tracks customer acquisition costs (CAC) and return on investment (ROI).
+Provides insights into customer behavior patterns and brand outreach success.

+4. Supply Chain View 🚚
-Supply Chain View: Monitors inventory levels, supplier performance, and logistics efficiency.
+Monitors inventory levels, supplier performance, and logistics efficiency.

-Interactive Filters: Users can drill down by time period, region, and category for deeper insights.
+Helps in identifying bottlenecks in the supply chain and optimizing procurement.
+Provides real-time visibility into order fulfillment rates and demand planning.

+5. Interactive Filters 🔄
+Users can apply dynamic filters to analyze data across different time periods, regions, and categories.
+Enables customized reporting to focus on specific business insights.
+Improves decision-making with real-time drill-down capabilities.

-🛠 Tools & Technologies Used
+**🛠 Tools & Technologies Used**

 Power BI: For data visualization and dashboard creation.